esumitra/clojure-webmvc/README.md

 Frameworks like ruby-on-rails, spring-mvc, spring-roo impose a code structure convention unique to each framework.
 Clojure-webmvc provides a convention for structuring a RESTful MVC based web application similar to rails and spring-roo.

+The sample application illustrates the use of clojure-webmvc in a webapplication
 ## Installation
 To include in a clojure project add org.clojars.ed_sumitra/clojure-webmvc to the project dependencies